radyakaze/axeleration-httpser/README.md

    When prompted, enter the name of your team for the Axeleration program, and then press Enter.

+   **Note:** After generating the SSL certificates, it is recommended to restart your Mac/device for the certificates to be installed in the system.
+This is a one-time requirement.

 2. Open the `docker-compose.yml` file and locate the `environment` section.

 3. Modify the value of `AXELERATION_TEAM` to match your team name: